-How about health insurance you get through an employer?
-Most of them should cover some or all of the shots and vaccines mentioned here as well.
-The ACA or Obamacare don't require all of them to do so, however.
+Most health insurance plans you get through an employer should cover flu shots and other vaccines, too.
+That said, the ACA doesn't require all of them to do so.

 On a related note, any health plans that fall under the ACA's guidelines also must cover Hepatitis B screenings.
-That said, they don't have to cover them for everyone.
+But they don't have to cover them for everyone.

 The ACA only requires plans to cover Hepatitis B screenings for high-risk individuals.
 That includes people from certain countries and certain U.S.-born people not vaccinated as infants.

-Medicare Part B, sometimes called "medical insurance," covers a number of preventive services and treatments.
-Shots and vaccines like the ones discussed so far are among them.
+Medicare Part B, sometimes called "medical insurance," covers a number of preventive services and treatments — including many of the shots and vaccines discussed here.

 Before you head to your doctor to get one, though, consider the following:

 - For most people, one pneumococcal vaccine at age 65 protects them for a lifetime.
 Some people are at high risk for pneumonia, however, and so need a booster vaccine.
-Thankfully, Medicare also covers booster vaccines for high-risk enrollees if they're given one year (or later) after the first shot.
+Thankfully, Medicare also covers booster vaccines for high-risk enrollees if they're given at least one year after the first shot.

 You also may have to pay all or some of the cost of these shots if your physician or provider suggests you have them done more frequently than Medicare recommends or covers.